pysat/pysat/docs/roadmap.rst

 Generality
 ----------
-pysat's data support is currently focused on space-science data sets, however, pysat's feature set works well on other types of data as well.
+pysat's data support is currently focused on space-science data sets.
+However, pysat's feature set also works well on other types of data.
 Where appropriate, space-science specific features will be generalized for a wider audience.

 Data Support
 ~~~~~~~~~~~~
-The Instrument class currently supports both pandas and xarray formats, covering
+The :py:class:`Instrument` class currently supports both :py:class:`pandas.DataFrame` and :py:class:`xarray.Dataset` formats, covering
-one and multi-dimensional data that can be loaded into memory.
+1D time-series and multi-dimensional data that can be loaded into memory.
 Even larger data
 sets would require that pysat integrate a data format such as Dask.
 To cover the
 needs of any potential user, an ideal solution would be for pysat to implement
 a clear public mechanism for users to add their own data formats.
 Commonalities